• Skip to primary navigation

 3. Cut biscuit dough into 1″ pieces, and line the bottom of the pan.

-4. Layer cooked sausage over the biscuit pieces, then layer shredded cheese over sausage.
+4. Layer cooked sausage over the layer of biscuits, then layer shredded cheese over the sausage.

 6. Make gravy according to instructions, and pour over everything.